katjakarhu/OpenCAQDA/README.md

 You can:

-- Code plain text and PDF files
+- Code plain text, PDF and HTML files

 <img width="1000" alt="Screenshot 2025-06-12 at 12 08 01" src="https://github.com/user-attachments/assets/601e591b-51cb-4665-a2a5-3bd7fe3233bc" />